 So, what should you do next?

-Ensure to read the offer letter carefully and understand all the terms of employment carefully.
+When accepting the job offer, email is the best way to communicate your decision to the hiring managers.
+However, before that, ensure to read the offer letter carefully and understand all the terms of employment carefully.
 Do not decide to accept the offer letter because it meets some of the terms important to you.
 You must be clear about each of the term mentioned in the offer letter to avoid any future troubles.
 If there are some things that you do not understand, make note of them and clarify your concern with the person concerned (preferably over email) before accepting the offer letter.

 Some of the things you must take into consideration when deciding whether to accept an offer letter or not are: